jfrNebus/Android_Conversor_Galaxy/readme_english.md

 <br>

-The user interface is quite simple, I still have to work on it.
-My main target was to set a confortable color palette.
-I didn't want high contrast, black text over white background, which can be harmful for users with vision disorders.
-I am sure that color blind people will still struggle with the colors chose.
+The user interface is quite simple, but I still have to work on it.
+My main target was to set a comfortable color palette.
+I didn't want a high contrast, black text over a white background, which can be harmful for users with vision disorders.
+I am sure that color-blind people will still struggle with the colors chosen.
 I guess that I will work on it.

 It is really easy to use the app.
-The user enters the sensor number in any format, and the app reports the ID conversion for that sensor according to the system type selected throught the check boxes in the top area.
-If the operator enters a sensor ID formated by the alarm system, the app understands that the operator looks for the ordinary name set by the software provided by the security company, and the other way arround.
+The user enters the sensor number in any format, and the app reports the ID conversion for that sensor according to the system type selected through the checkboxes in the top area.
+If the operator enters a sensor ID formatted by the alarm system, the app understands that the operator is looking for the ordinary name set by the software provided by the security company, and the other way around.

-The check boxes are meant to select which kind of conversion must be applied over the ID entered by the user, since each sistem has its own way to calculate the conversion.
+The check boxes are meant to select which kind of conversion must be applied over the ID entered by the user, since each system has its own way to calculate the conversion.

-The option _Lista_ sorts the log of IDs entered in descendending order.
+The option _Lista_ sorts the log of IDs entered in descending  order.
 This is really useful if the operator needs to report the log, since it can be copied.
-Aditionally, the log won't accept duplicated entries, it will report an error message.
+Additionally, the log won't accept duplicated entries, it will report an error message.
 This way, the situation described above about checking the table and scrolling up and down constantly is avoided.

 <br>

-## **Code explanation :thinking:**
+## **Code explanation :bulb:**

-The code is explained in the comments, in the files inside the "commented" folder.
-I programmed and commented everything few years ago.
-I didn't check it again and I know that now I could fix and clean most part of the code, I could delete several useless files, as well as I could make new documentation to explain the whole code.
-Right now I have no time since I am quite bussy, so for now, bear with me, I was less experienced back then.
+The code is explained as comments, in the files inside the "commented" folder.
+I programmed and commented everything a few years ago.
+I didn't check it again and I know that now I could fix and clean most of the code, I could delete several useless files, as well as create new documentation to explain the whole code.
+Right now I have no time since I am quite busy, so for now, bear with me; I was less experienced back then.

 <br>